 Pakistan

-Indeed, it is not only the government or state forces that constitute a threat to academic freedom as academics and students also face threats from paramilitary groups.
-The Global Coalition to Protect Education from Attack (GCPEA) reports 41 separate attacks on campuses by non-state groups.[6]
-Endangered Scholars Worldwide (ESW) has been following and reporting on such events like the attack on the Balochistan Police College, which killed at least 61 people and injured at least 120, or the attack on Bacha Khan University where an academic named Syed Hamid Hussain was among the at least 20 people that were killed.
-While these groups and others like them often engage in indiscriminate violence, they also often intentionally target girls’ schools, as part of wider campaigns aimed to restrict the access of women to education.
+Indeed, it is not only the government or state forces that constitute a threat to academic freedom, as academics and students also face threats from paramilitary groups.
+The Global Coalition to Protect Education from Attack reports 41 separate attacks on campuses by non-state groups.
+Endangered Scholars Worldwide (ESW) has been following and reporting on such events like the attack on the Balochistan Police College, which killed at least 61 people and injured at least 120, and the attack on Bacha Khan University, where an academic named Syed Hamid Hussain was among the at least 20 people that were killed.
+In another instance, on February 2, 2025, unidentified attackers shot Baloch intellectual Allah Dad Baloch, a prominent advocate for Baloch scholarship and national identity.
+While these groups and others like them engage in indiscriminate violence, they also often intentionally target girls’ schools, as part of wider campaigns aimed at restricting the access of women to education.
+The Pakistani government reported that in 2022, 26 million children were out of school, with the majority being young girls.

-ESW calls on the Pakistani government to uphold the rights of the people in Pakistan to academic freedom, an obligation of Pakistan under international law, by ceasing the weaponization of law to target academics and students, ending the crackdown on protests in universities, protecting universities against attacks by non-state armed groups, and respecting the institutional autonomy of universities.
+ESW calls on the Pakistani government to uphold the rights of the people in Pakistan to academic freedom, by ceasing the weaponization of laws to target academics and students, ending the crackdown on protests in universities, protecting universities against attacks by non-state armed groups, and respecting the institutional autonomy of universities.

 Please send appeals to the following: